instancer-kirik/SAPDAS/README.md

-# SAPDASS
+# SAPDAS
-Sketchfab Auto PreferredFormat Downloader and Attribution Saver Script to use, get a script runner extension.
+Sketchfab Auto PreferredFormat Downloader and Attribution Saver to use, get a script runner extension.
 I use Violentmonkey.

 this is listed on Greasy Fork at